antmicro/litex-vexriscv-tensorflow-lite-demo/README.md

 cd tensorflow
 make -f tensorflow/lite/micro/tools/make/Makefile TARGET=zephyr_vexriscv magic_wand_bin
 ```
-The resulting binaries can be found in the `tensorflow/lite/micro/tools/make/gen/zephyr_vexriscv_x86_64/magic_wand/CMake/zephyr` folder.
+The resulting binaries can be found in the `tensorflow/lite/micro/tools/make/gen/zephyr_vexriscv_x86_64/magic_wand/build/zephyr` folder.

 ## Building the gateware

 The FPGA bitstream (gateware) can be built using [Litex Build Environment](https://github.com/timvideos/litex-buildenv).
 Building the gateware currently requires Xilinx's FPGA tooling, Vivado, to be installed in the system.

-Note: Some of LiteX BuilEenv's scritps have problems when running in a git repository in detached state.
+Note: Some of LiteX Buildenv's scritps have problems when running in a git repository in detached state.
 Execute `git checkout -b tf_demo` in the `litex-buildenv` directory after cloning to avoid build errors.

 Build the gateware with: